 |Tokyo Standard Time||+09:00||0|

 Sampling of rows from sys.time_zone_info

-Now, I'm sure you're wondering what the impact of this might be on indexing.
+Now, I’m sure you’re wondering what the impact of using AT TIME ZONE might be on indexing.

 In terms of the shape of the plan, it’s no different to dealing with datetimeoffset in general.
 If I have datetime values, such as in the AdventureWorks column Sales.SalesOrderHeader.OrderDate (upon which I created an index called rf_IXOD), then running both this query: